 Charlotte, NC, Multimedia Career School Options

 Students seeking multimedia career training can find several strong options in the Charlotte area.
-This article gives details about programs at three schools that are less than 20 minutes away from downtown.
-You can also learn additional school facts by checking out the table near the article's conclusion.
+This article gives details about programs at three schools that are less than 40 miles away from downtown.
+You can also learn additional school facts by checking out the table in this article.
 There's also an informational paragraph about one more possible school option, in addition.

 - Central Piedmont Community College in downtown Charlotte offers multimedia training in several areas at a fraction of the price of a four-year university.